142,420 views · 13,329 downloads

 Product failure is typically driven by a product that is not useful, not usable, or simply not competitive.

 Execution failure is generally driven by some combination of inexperienced leadership, ineffective sales and marketing, and poor financial management.
+Specifically, the company lacks experience and expertise in either their chosen industry, their chosen technology, or scaling a startup from MVP and product-market fit to a thriving business.

 Note that some initial traction (e.g. several months of accelerating customer adoption and revenue growth) can go a long way toward minimizing market, product and execution risk for many investors.
 It will certainly greatly increase your chances of getting funded.
 More on traction later.
 Simply put: traction speaks louder than words.